chiffa/BioFlow/dev_log.rst

  - TODO: [USABILITY] move the dumps into a mongo database instance to allow swaps between builds
         - wrt backgrounds and the neo4j states

+ - TODO: [USABILITY] since 4.0 neo4j allows multi-database support that can be used in order to build organism-specific databases and then switch between them, without a need to rebuild

  - TODO: [USABILITY]: allow a fast analysis re-run by storing actual UP groups analysis in a mongo database - aka a true memoization.